rndmorris/Repertoire/README.md

 - [ ] **Study State**
   - user shall be able to browse through the cards in the deck that is currently loaded

-  - Study Use Case: User decides to study cards
+  - **Study Use Case:** User decides to study cards
     - Actor: User
     - Use Case Overview: The user decides to study cards.
 The user is presented with their combined unmastered and mastered deck in a grid-type view.
 The user can stay in this state until they use the menu to change states.
     - Trigger: The user selected the option to study
     - Precondition1: The user has created a profile
     - Precondition2: The user has loaded a deck
     - Basic Flow: This scenario outlines normal study state flow
-        1. The user chooses to study via the menu
+        * 1. The user chooses to study via the menu
-        2. The user browses the cards in a grid-type view
+        * 2. The user browses the cards in a grid-type view
-        3. The user zooms in on a card by clicking on it
+        * 3. The user zooms in on a card by clicking on it
-        4. The user returns to the grid-type view by clicking on the card a second time
+        * 4. The user returns to the grid-type view by clicking on the card a second time
     - Termination Outcome: The user decides to exit the study state by clicking on the menu

     - Post condition: The study state does not change.